clojure-clutch/clutch-clojurescript/README.md

+# DEPRECATED

+clutch-clojurescript's functionality has been folded into [Clutch proper](https://github.com/clojure-clutch/clutch/), so this project is deprecated.

+Head over to [Clutch](https://github.com/clojure-clutch/clutch/) to see how you can write your CouchDB views using ClojureScript.

 # ClojureScript views for CouchDB

 Write your views/filters/validators in Clojure(Script), run the results in CouchDB or Cloudant — no special view servers, no special configuration, no JavaScript!